omics-datascience/BioAPI/README.md

 - URL: /gene-symbols
 - Method: POST
-- Params: A body in Json format with the following content
+- Params: A body in JSON format with the following content
-  - `gene_ids` : list of identifiers that you want to get your approved symbols
+  - `gene_ids`: list of identifiers that you want to get your approved symbols
 - Success Response:
   - Code: 200
   - Content:
-    - `<gene_ids>`: Returns a Json with as many keys as there are genes in the body.
+    - `gene_ids`: Returns a JSON with as many keys as there are genes in the body.
 For each gene, the value is a list with the valid symbols.
   - Example:
     - URL: <http://localhost:8000/gene-symbols>
     - body: